kleros/corobot/README.md

 Executes approved transactions in the previous session.

 ### 2. No List
 Monitors submitted lists for the current session.
-If none of the submitters (SUBMITTER_ADDRESSES) made a submission during the first half of the session, this module will send emails to the watchers (WATCHERS) more and more frequently until either:
+If none of the submitters (WHITELISTED_ADDRESSES) made a submission during the first half of the session, this module will send emails to the watchers (WATCHERS) more and more frequently until either:
-- One of the submitters (SUBMITTER_ADDRESSES) submits a list;
+- One of the submitters (WHITELISTED_ADDRESSES) submits a list;
-- One of the submitters (SUBMITTER_ADDRESSES) disarms the alarm.
+- One of the submitters (WHITELISTED_ADDRESSES) disarms the alarm.

 ### 3. Pass Period
 If the submission period of the current session is over is not marked as disputed, the bot will submit a transaction to execute submissions: